-The following chart provides an overview of the key components and the design of the compensation system for members of the Managing Board.
-A full description of the revised system can be found in the Notice of Annual Shareholders’ Meeting 2020 under Agenda Item 6 “To resolve on the approval of the system of compensation for the members of the Managing Board”.
+The following chart provides an overview of the key components and the design of the compensation system for Managing Board members.
+A full description of the system can be found in the Notice of Annual Shareholders’ Meeting 2020 under Agenda Item 6 “To resolve on the approval of the system of compensation for the members of the Managing Board”.

-The overhauled compensation system enables the Supervisory Board to set total target compensation according to the function of each Managing Board member and thus to consider the different requirements for each function in setting both the absolute amount and the structure of compensation.
+The compensation system enables the Supervisory Board to define total target compensation according to the function of each Managing Board member and thus to consider the different requirements for each function when defining both the absolute amount and the structure of compensation.
 In doing so, the Supervisory Board ensures that the proportions of total target compensation represented by each of the individual compensation components are within the following percentage ranges:

-Going forward, the short-term variable compensation will take account of the overall responsibility of the Managing Board, Managing Board members’ respective business responsibility and their individual challenges.
-Accordingly, the Bonus system is based on three equally weighted target dimensions: »Siemens Group”, “Managing Board portfolio” and “Individual targets.”
+The system of short-term variable compensation (Bonus) is based on three equally weighted target dimensions, which take account of the overall responsibility of the Managing Board as well as the Managing Board members’ respective business responsibilities and their individual challenges: “Siemens Group”, “Managing Board portfolio” and “Individual targets.”

-In both the “Siemens Group” and “Managing Board portfolio” dimensions, target attainment is measured based on one financial KPI.
+In the “Siemens Group” and “Managing Board portfolio” dimensions, target attainment is measured based on one financial key performance indicator each.
 Individual targets can either be financial or non-financial targets.

 In the “Individual targets” dimension, financial targets measuring liquidity or growth, as well as further non-financial targets, can be applied.

-Malus and clawback regulations allow the Supervisory Board to withhold or reclaim short-term variable compensation (Bonus) in certain situations.
+There are malus and clawback regulations that allow the Supervisory Board to withhold or reclaim short-term variable compensation (Bonus) in certain cases.

-On September 18, 2019, the Supervisory Board of Siemens AG approved the following performance criteria for the short-term variable compensation component (Bonus) for fiscal 2020:
+On September 23, 2020, the Supervisory Board of Siemens AG approved the following performance criteria for the short-term variable compensation (Bonus) for fiscal 2021:

-- For »Managing Board portfolio,” the performance criterion “profitability/capital efficiency,” measured in terms of return on capital employed (ROCE) for Managing Board members with primarily functional responsibility, and in terms of the profit margin of the relevant business for Managing Board members with business responsibility.
+- for “Managing Board portfolio,” the performance criterion “profitability/capital efficiency,” measured in terms of return on capital employed (ROCE).

 Total Shareholder Return (TSR)

-- If the change in TSR of Siemens AG is at least 20 percentage points better than the change in TSR of the sector index, the target attainment is 200%.
+- If the change in the TSR of Siemens AG is at least 20 percentage points above that of the sector index, target attainment is 200%.

-- If the change in TSR of Siemens AG is at least 20 percentage points worse than that of the sector index, the target attainment is 0%.
+- If the change in the TSR of Siemens AG is at least 20 percentage points below that of the sector index, target attainment is 0%.

 Environmental, Social & Governance (ESG)

-The Supervisory Board approved the following performance criteria for the 2020 Stock Awards tranche (vesting period: November 2019 to November 2023):
+The Supervisory Board approved the following performance criteria for the 2021 Stock Awards tranche (vesting period: November 2020 through November 2024):

-- »Long-term value creation,” measured in terms of total shareholder return (TSR) relative to the MSCI World Industrials index
+- “long-term value creation,” measured in terms of total shareholder return (TSR) relative to the MSCI World Industrials index and

-- »Sustainability,« measured in terms of the Siemens ESG/Sustainability Index and taking into account the following three equally weighted key factors: CO2 emissions (environmental), learning hours per employee (social) and Net Promoter Score as a measure of customer satisfaction (governance).
+- “sustainability,” measured in terms of the Siemens internal ESG/Sustainability index and taking into account the following three equally weighted key performance indicators: CO2 emissions (environmental), digital learning hours per employee (social) and Net Promoter Score as a measure of customer satisfaction (governance).

-If a Managing Board member holds a position in another Siemens company, also under the revised system no separate compensation is paid since holding such positions is considered to be covered by contractual Managing Board compensation.
+If a Managing Board member holds a position in another Siemens company, no separate compensation is paid since holding such positions is considered to be covered by contractual Managing Board compensation.

 With regard to compensation paid for external mandates, the Supervisory Board will decide at its duty-bound discretion on a case-by-case basis whether and to what extent the compensation for such positions is to be deducted.
 In this context, particular consideration will be given to the extent to which the activity is in the interest of the Company or the Managing Board member.

 In the event of termination due to regular expiration of the term of office, no severance payments or special pension contributions are made.
 The same applies for early termination by mutual agreement at the request of the Managing Board member or if there is serious cause that entitles the Company to terminate the appointment.